umbraco/UmbracoDocs/11/umbraco-cms/reference/management/README.md

 {% endhint %}

 ## [Models](models/)
-Here you will find references for the models in the public api including the Content, ContentType, DataTypeDefinition, DictionaryItem, Language, Media, MediaType, Relation, RelationType, Task, TaskType and Template classes.
+Here you will find references for the models in the public API.
+The models include Content, ContentType, DataTypeDefinition, DictionaryItem, Language, Media, MediaType, Relation, RelationType, Task, TaskType, and Template classes.

 ## [Services](services/)
 Here you will find references for the various services which are available for performing CRUD operations for the models mentioned above.